Gluten-Free Sourdough Flatbread (Naan)

 I am so excited to share this gluten-free sourdough flatbread recipe with you.
 These flatbreads are very flexible (you can make wraps with them), soft, and taste delicious!
+This recipe is a part of my gluten-free sourdough recipes post.

 Why You Will Love This Recipe

-Texture.
+- Texture.
 The flatbread is incredibly flexible and soft!

-Simple.
+- Simple.
 You can use gluten-free all-purpose flour!

-Less than 30 minutes.
+- Less than 30 minutes.
 You can leave the dough to ferment and rise for 1-3 hours or you can fry the flatbreads right away!

 Note: you might also like my GF sourdough dinner rolls and sourdough discard pretzels!
+For yeast and psyllium-free recipe, check out my gluten-free crepes recipe!

 What Is A Sourdough Starter?

 Sourdough starter is wild yeast that is used to make sourdough bread.
-Sourdough bread has become more popular lately because of its health benefits.
-I love sourdough and I regularly bake a gluten-free version of it with my gluten-free starter.
-You can also make sourdough cookies, pancakes, pizza crust, and other recipes with a starter.
-Make sure to check out my gluten-free sourdough recipes collection!
+I love gluten-free sourdough and I regularly bake it with my brown rice starter.

 Ingredients